 John Sibley Williams is the author of As One Fire Consumes Another (Orison Poetry Prize, 2019), Skin Memory (Backwaters Prize, 2019), Disinheritance, and Controlled Hallucinations.
 He has also served as editor of two Northwest poetry anthologies, Alive at the Center (Ooligan Press, 2013) and Motionless from the Iron Bridge (barebones books, 2013).
-A thirteen-time Pushcart nominee, John is the winner of numerous awards, including the Laux/Millar Prize, Philip Booth Award, American Literary Review Poetry Contest, Phyllis Smart-Young Prize, The 46er Prize, Nancy D. Hargrove Editors' Prize, Confrontation Poetry Prize, and Vallum Award for Poetry.
+A nineteen-time Pushcart nominee, John is the winner of numerous awards, including the Laux/Millar Prize, Philip Booth Award, American Literary Review Poetry Contest, Phyllis Smart-Young Prize, The 46er Prize, Nancy D. Hargrove Editors' Prize, Confrontation Poetry Prize, and Vallum Award for Poetry.
 He serves as editor of The Inflectionist Review and works as a teacher and literary agent.
 Previous publishing credits include: Yale Review, Midwest Quarterly, Southern Review, Sycamore Review, Prairie Schooner, Massachusetts Review, Poet Lore, Saranac Review, Atlanta Review, TriQuarterly, Columbia Poetry Review, Mid-American Review, Poetry Northwest, Third Coast, and various anthologies.

 John holds an MFA in Creative Writing from Rivier University and an MA in Book Publishing from Portland State University.
 He teaches literary arts at A Renaissance School of Art and Science and Book Publishing at Portland Community College.
 He lives in Portland, Oregon with his partner, twin toddlers, and a voracious Boston Terrier.